It's only natural to feel a bit anxious when stock markets start to fall.

 Sorting through all of the historical data is one challenge.
 Putting such information into a practical perspective to help construct a well-thought out portfolio strategy is another.

-Along these lines, we recommend that investors check out IFA's Risk Capacity Survey.
+IFA's Risk Capacity Survey is available online to help investors evaluate the level of portfolio risk appropriate for their unique financial circumstances.
 It's designed to measure how much portfolio risk is appropriate in an investor's portfolio at any given time.
 The RCS is available onliine to everyone, whether you're a novice at investing or more experienced at dealing with portfolio asset-allocation issues.

 About Index Fund Advisors